Kotor Travel Information

 Electrical current in Montenegro is 220 volts, 50Hz.
 Two-prong round pin attachment plugs are in use.

-Serbian (very similar to Croatian) is the official language of Montenegro, although Albanian is commonly used in some areas.
+Montenegrin (very similar to Croatian) is the official language of Montenegro, although Serbian and Albanian is commonly used in some areas.
 English is widely understood in the capital, Podgorica, and in the coastal resorts.

 Montenegro is generally a healthy country with few risks.
 Only bottled or purified water should be consumed, and food should be well prepared and well cooked.
 Those intending to hike in the countryside should take precautions against ticks.
 Medical facilities in Montenegro are limited, and supplies are lacking.
 Medical insurance with evacuation cover is strongly recommended.
 There are some private clinics in Podgorica, which treat travellers, but payment in cash is expected.
 A reciprocal health agreement entitles visitors from the UK to free emergency treatment.

 Service charges are generally not included in restaurant and hotel bills in Montenegro.
 A tip of 10% is appreciated.
 Taxi drivers do not expect tips; but a small gratuity would be appreciated.

 Montenegro is a safe destination for travellers, although it is wise to take sensible precautions against street crime in the towns and cities, as you would in any other European country.
 Travellers should note that car thieves tend to target four-wheel-drive and luxury vehicles and that unexploded landmines may still remain along the Kosovo border, so necessary precautions should be taken.

 Wearing shorts is not permitted inside public institutions such as hospitals and dress should be modest when visiting monasteries in Montenegro.
 There are designated nudist beaches and over-exposure is frowned upon elsewhere.
 Being drunk in public is considered in bad taste, as is discussing national politics and ethnic issues.
 Littering is considered the ultimate insult.